whatdousmean/Matyas-and-Gabe-HydoTesla/README.md

 Throughout this project, we learned that planning how to use your time is very important.
 Time flies when you are so focused on something.
 The class periods went by a lot faster than we expected.

+Biggest Suggestion: Plan out your class periods, when you expect to have certain things done by, and stick too it.
+In February it seemed like we had all the time in the world.
+Time flies with this project.
+Stay calm when working, and don't give up.

 # Parts List
 -Wheels: 8.99 https://www.amazon.com/Electric-Geared-Magnetic-Gearbox-Plastic/dp/B098PZF2DV/ref=sr_1_35?crid=2EX4VLOOX9ZS1&dib=eyJ2IjoiMSJ9.QyNo_q32Tb5r0dJjOPnSxBZr4yA-B5iu3OLGnrt55-NtK0fSX2xsWF0SIiKr9BteU9lhkEpoJUbyJA6mTq9xJom_y_ZfmbW2l-aCfV-bfdcfuozrW4GbZy2iNj6dsrnMGohfvct19fdgS_4q4sBj_5His3QXNjMObXypGrpzfOr-ciKmTmgQ3SHNNUW0_7R_mTHN0B5D7dOXr0FEIe8-oeWTB8BXjX0G-aqSa6OY2ftj2PUJBBzLYk0FmMbtB36QC0pLump2k7H2kwUVN1D_oop1ZNCCQrIVPOGMCrVZ29A.mQP96o5QqT9otElbv6JFUxQx5Nv1aVHpL-fQXE19-dw&dib_tag=se&keywords=3+robot+car+wheels&qid=1715630647&sprefix=3+robot+car+wheels%2Caps%2C152&sr=8-35